Buick Riviera: Second generation (1966–1970)

-1967 saw the introduction of U.S. mandated safety equipment to improve occupant protection during a crash, including an energy-absorbing steering column, non-protruding control knobs, 4-way hazard flasher, soft interior surfaces, locking seatbacks (on 2-door models), a dual-circuit hydraulic braking system (with warning light), and shoulder belt anchors.
-The Rivieras complied on all counts and featured the full range of safety features.
+1967 saw the introduction of U.S. mandated safety equipment to improve occupant crash protection, including an energy-absorbing steering column, non-protruding control knobs, 4-way hazard flasher, soft interior surfaces, locking seatbacks (on 2-door models), a dual-circuit hydraulic braking system (with warning light), and shoulder belt anchors.

 1968 models had reshaped loop-type bumpers that surrounded both the vehicle's recessed crosshatch front grille and tail lamps.
-Hidden wiper arms made their debut.
+Hidden wiper arms debuted.
 Federally mandated side marker lights appeared, as inverted trapezoids on the lower leading edges of the front fenders, and circular in the rear.
 The interior was restyled and for the first time shared its instrument panel with the other full-size Buick models.
 Shoulder belts for front outboard occupants were made standard on all cars built from January 1, 1968.
 Mechanically, the transmission lost its variable pitch torque converter.
 A tilt steering wheel was standard.
 Sales set another new record in 1968, as 49,284 units were sold.

-Minor styling changes took place again in 1969, with grilles gaining a pattern of finely spaced, slim vertical bars overlaid by two wider horizontal bars, which jutted forward at their inboard edges.
+For the 1969 model year, grilles gained a pattern of fine vertical bars overlaid by two wider horizontal bars.
 Front marker lights became far shorter and square.
-Inside, front outboard passengers received new headrests.
+Front outboard headrests were revised.
 The ignition switch was moved from the instrument panel to the steering column and locked the steering wheel and selector lever when the key was removed (a security feature that became mandatory for the 1970 model year).
 Chrome side trim was revised, as well.
 At the rear, the reverse lights moved from the rear bumper to new three-section tail-light lenses.
-Sales for 1969 improved again, to 52,872.
+Sales for 1969 were 52,872.

 The 1970 Riviera was restyled, incorporating design cues from Bill Mitchell's 1968 "Silver Arrow II" concept car.
-Exposed quad headlamps were nearly flush-mounted, while the new front bumper wrapped around and over the new vertical bar grille, set between the headlamp pods.
-A newly optional side trim feature accented the large coupe's flowing lines.
-Skirted rear wheels became standard, with exposed wheels an option.
-At the rear, a new rear bumper/taillight motif was seen.
+Exposed quad headlamps were nearly flush-mounted, while the new front bumper wrapped around and over the new vertical bar grille.
+A pronounced side trim and skirted rear wheels were standard, with optional exposed wheels.
+The rear used revised bumper and taillights.
 The engine was upgraded to 455 cuin, the largest engine Buick offered to date, rated at 370 hp gross, 245 hp net, and over 500 lbft of torque.
-Despite the fact that 1970 sales dropped to 37,366, the second-generation Riviera proved more successful than the first, with 227,669 units sold over five the years.
+1970 sales were 37,366.
+The second-generation Riviera proved more successful than the first, with 227,669 units sold over the five years it was built.